Sebastrion/awesome-unofficial-pc-ports/README.md

 # awesome-unofficial-pc-ports
-A curated list of awesome unofficial PC Port created by using Decompilation/Recompilation.
+A curated list of awesome unofficial PC Ports created by using Decompilation/Recompilation.

-A Game will only be added if it has an easy way to install for the end user.
-(Launcher, simple drag and drop, etc.)
+__Info:__
+- Only games that have an easy installation method for the end user (e.g., launcher, simple drag-and-drop) will be included.
+- Only console games that have been unofficially ported to PC using Decompilation/Recompilation will be featured here.

-⭐ = The most user-friendly Version, this is probably the Version you are looking for.
+- ⭐ = The most user-friendly version; this is probably the version you are looking for.

 # Nintendo Games
 ### Super Mario 64